 Diagnostic ultrasonography has the potential to benefit rural Indians in ways that may not have been fully appreciated in 2003.
 While ultrasound has long been an established medical imaging modality, since 2003 the medical community has made greater use of what is now termed “point of care ultrasonography” (POCUS).
 POCUS refers to a form of diagnostic ultrasonography that can be brought to the patient’s side – whether in emergency, outpatient (OPD), inpatient (IPD), intensive care (ICU), even in the back of an ambulance – and be used in real time to gather data and make meaningful clinical decisions.

 POCUS has been shown to effectively diagnose and treat many medical conditions (Table 1) and has been used effectively in remote and low resource settings around the world (Table 2) (18).
-POCUS does require some expertise to appropriately use and interpret but these skills are not the sole province of the medical consultant and can be effectively taught to a variety of other medical professionals including those with less education with brief trainings (Table 3).
-So well established is POCUS for remote and low resource settings, multiple reviews have been published on this topic (19-21) including some solely focusing on disaster relief (22, 23).
+POCUS does require some expertise to appropriately use and interpret but these skills are not the sole province of the medical consultant and can be effectively taught to a variety of other medical professionals, including those with less education with brief trainings (Table 3).
+Multiple reviews have been published on POCUS use in remote and low resource settings (19-21) including disaster relief (22, 23).

-Ultrasonography is an older medical imaging technology but one that has retained its role in the medical armamentarium due to its low costs, portability, ability to function off battery power without electricity, lack of pain, rapidity of results (with basic training) and lack of radiation exposure.
+Ultrasonography is an older medical imaging technology but one that has retained its role in the medical armamentarium due to its low costs, portability, ability to function on battery power without electricity, lack of pain, rapidity of results and lack of radiation exposure.
 In rural India, where patients often have limited funds, electricity is intermittent and long-term patient follow up is extremely difficult, ultrasound is clearly the imaging test of choice in a variety of circumstances.

 This point is further elucidated by how POCUS is even making forays into higher resource settings where higher cost, higher resource imaging tests like computerized tomography (CT) scan or magnetic resonance imaging (MRI) are widely available.
-Emergency medicine and critical care physicians in the United States can now complete diagnostic ultrasonography fellowships (24) or certifications (25) as POCUS is so appropriate to emergency settings.
-If POCUS / diagnostic ultrasonography is effective enough that settings with alternative diagnostic modalities are teaching, certifying and adopting it, there need to be unassailably strong arguments why it is not appropriate for rural India where such alternatives do not exist.
+Emergency medicine and critical care physicians in the United States can now complete diagnostic ultrasonography fellowships (24) or certifications (25) as POCUS is so appropriate to emergency and ICU settings.
+If point-of-care / diagnostic ultrasonography is effective enough that settings with alternative diagnostic modalities are teaching, certifying and adopting it, there need to be unassailably strong arguments why it is not appropriate for rural India where such alternatives do not exist.

 Table 1.
 Selected medical conditions that can be diagnosed and selected procedures that can be performed with POCUS / diagnostic ultrasonography.